/**** JS For Blog TOC ****/

 The flexibility and sheer range of services offered by cloud platforms like AWS and GCP and Azure present their own unique security challenges.
 Securing them is a very different exercise to securing your web application or mobile application.

-This is why we offer a cloud platform cybersecurity testing services that allow you to implement the right security controls.
-There are over 200 security controls that we look for but the most common ones include:
+This is why we offer a cloud platform cybersecurity testing services that allow you to implement the right cloud security control in the right place.

-1. Configuring IAM settings in the most secure way.
+- Configuring IAM settings in the most secure way.

-2. Configuring secure communications between various servies that you're using.
+- Configuring secure communications between various servies that you're using.

-3. Setting up automated alerts and monitoring to understand when there's an issue.
+- Setting up automated alerts and monitoring to understand when there's an issue.

-4. Creating end-to-end encryption of your services and pipelines to secure your code and data.
+- Creating end-to-end encryption of your services and pipelines to secure your code and data.

-5. Setting up self-remediation where possible.
+- Setting up self-remediation where possible.

 Contrary to popular belief, application security or SaaS security does not have to be an expensive, time-consuming and an anxiety-inducing exercise.

-The good news for you is that simply implementing the basics of web application security will also set you on the path to follow web application security best practices.
+The good news for you is that simply implementing the basics of application security will also set you on the path to follow web application security best practices.

 In fact, properly configuring your web app’s first line of defence against attackers should be a reasonably quick exercise for most competent developers.